Military Uniforms: Retirees & VeteransUpdated: March 20, 2021

 There are additional restrictions.
 You cannot wear a battle dress uniform to a formal event, for example.
 The uniform worn must be appropriate to the event.
 The wearer must have insignia, rank, medals, and ribbons, etc. that were either current at the time of military discharge (retirement or separation) OR are current.
 You cannot mix and match.

 Military retirees–those who served for 20 years or more and receive or are eligible to receive military retirement pay–are permitted to wear their uniforms in more circumstances than those who separated from military service but did not reach the qualifying number of years of duty to draw retirement pay.

 For the purposes of these rules, anyone medically retired qualifies as a military retiree.

 Veterans are described as military members who served but did not accumulate 20 years of service.
 These troops separate from military service but do not draw retirement pay.

-Wearing a uniform as a veteran is technically only permitted during special occasions “typically centered around military service and family events” including military funerals, military weddings, etc. Military-themed holiday events such as the 4th of July may also be appropriate for uniform wear as long as the events don’t violate other guidelines associated with political speech, employment, etc.
+Wearing a uniform as a veteran is technically only permitted during special occasions “typically centered around military service and family events,” including military funerals, weddings, etc. Military-themed holiday events such as the 4th of July may also be appropriate for uniform wear as long as the events don’t violate other guidelines associated with political speech, employment, etc.